 You can get some results by changing a little of what you do for the better.
-But, to sculpt your best-ever physique, you need a sound overall approach.
+But to sculpt your best-ever physique, you need a sound overall approach.
 You need to select a well-designed workout plan—and then stick to it, even when you don't feel like it.
 Work hard, eat the right foods, stay hydrated, and get all the sleep you need (and maybe more).
 Along the way, soak up all the tips you can from the experts.

 That way, your end point isn't just some "after" picture on a day when you look especially lean, it's looking in the mirror and knowing that an experienced, equipped lifter is staring back at you.
 Your "after" is really just the beginning of something far bigger.

-Whether you're looking for the incinerating cardio and plyometrics of Hannah Eden's FYR, the pure muscular power of Jay Cutler and Kris Gethin, the weekly missions launched by Ashley Horner, or Jim Stoppani's explorations into the scientific basis of muscle building, BodyFit Elite has got it all.
+Whether you're looking for the incinerating cardio and plyometrics of Hannah Eden's FYR, the pure muscular power of Jay Cutler and Kris Gethin, the weekly missions launched by Ashley Horner, or Jim Stoppani's explorations into the scientific basis of muscle building, BodyFit has it all.
 All you need to do is choose the one that's right for you, and start hitting the gym.
 Here are a few tips to get you started down the road to complete transformation!

 Tip 1: Don't Limit Yourself to a Single Version of Periodization